echebbi/gemoc-fsm/README.md

 2. Select `GEMOC Language`
 3. Click on `Generate Animatior Project for language`

 A new `<melange-project-name>.debug.design` project should be created.
-Here, it is `ice.master.fsm.melange.debug.design`.
+Here, it is `ice.master.fsm.design`.

 This project contains a file `description/<language-name>.odesign` that can be edited to configure the graphical editor.
 See [Sirius Guide](https://wiki.eclipse.org/Sirius/Tutorials/StarterTutorial) for further details.
 A [GEMOC tutorial](http://gemoc.org/gemoc-studio/publish/tutorial_markedgraph/html/ch06.html) also shows how to set up an animation.